-For any Freddie fans who haven't come across it yet, here is the piece I wrote in June 2011 for my personal blog which led to my working with the great man on his autobiography.
+For any Freddie fans who haven't come across it yet, here is a piece I wrote about him in June 2011 for my personal blog, Pismotality, which is mostly about music.
+I hadn't met him at the time but sent it to him; he liked it, and it ultimately led to our working together on his autobiography, which came out on the fiftieth anniversary of his TV debut on Opportunity Knocks.

 In Praise of Freddie "Parrotface" Davies or We'll Always Have Didsbury